extension-js/extension.js/docs/MESSAGING.md

 in neither `-s` nor `-ing` and is still wrong.
 The suffix heuristic runs against the verb list itself instead, so it can never block legitimate copy.
 It exists to stop one specific move: widening the list with `Creates` to make a failing description pass.

+Commander's own parse failures render through the error anatomy too, with suggestions as the remedy.
+The raw `error: unknown option` form never reaches the user.

 ## Debug output